Specialty Area: Medieval English and continental literature, paleography and manuscript studies, history of the English language, disability studies

 Medieval English and continental literature, paleography and manuscript studies, history of the English language, disability studies

-Afterword, The Treatment of Disabled Persons in Medieval Europe, W. J. Turner and T.V.
-Pearman, eds.
-(Edwin Mellen Press, 2011).
+Afterword, The Treatment of Disabled Persons in Medieval Europe.
+Edited by W. J. Turner and T.V.
+Pearman.
+Edwin Mellen Press, 2011.

-“Medieval Constructions of Blindness in Medieval England and France,” The Disability Studies Reader, 3rd ed., ed.
-Lennard Davis (Routledge, 2010), 63-73
+“Medieval Constructions of Blindness in Medieval England and France.”
+The Disability Studies Reader, 3rd edition.
+Edited by Lennard Davis.
+Routledge, 2010, pp. 63-73.

 "A River Runs Through It: Disability, Homosexuality, Queered/Disabled Discourse, and the Isle of Blandie in Bérinus," Exemplaria: A Journal of Theory in Medieval and Renaissance Studies, 2007.